The Low Down on High Risk Merchant Accounts

 - Travel agencies

-For most payment processors, the acceptable chargeback threshold is 1% of your total transaction volume.
-Above this level, the card network mitigation programs begin to take effect.
+For most payment processors, a chargeback rate of 1% or greater is considered excessive.
+Most card networks have chargeback mitigation programs that kick in at this level, although Visa's program begins at 0.9%.
 If your payment processor ends up terminating your account because you exceeded this threshold for too long, it is likely that a high risk merchant account will be your only option going forward.

 What’s Different about High Risk Merchant Accounts?

 As with any business solution, there’s a wide range of quality on offer when it comes to finding a high risk merchant account.
-While there are predatory companies who take advantage of struggling merchants, many industries are designated high risk by default and there is a lot of demand for high quality payment processing services in the high risk sector.
+While there are predatory companies who take advantage of struggling merchants, many industries are designated high risk by default, and there's a lot of demand for high quality payment processing services in the high risk sector.

 A high risk payment processor should provide excellent service and competitive rates—but there are some negative aspects of high risk merchant accounts that are unavoidable.